coderabbitai/coderabbit-docs/docs/tools/actionlint.md

 description: CodeRabbit's guide to Actionlint.
 ---

 [Actionlint](https://github.com/rhysd/actionlint/) is a static checker for GitHub Actions workflow files.

 ## Files

-We look for `Github Action` files specifically in the following directory:
+We look for `GitHub Action` files specifically in the following directory:

 - `.github/workflows/**/*.yml`
 - `.github/workflows/**/*.yaml"`